Role of HSE in Civil contingencies and cross-government emergency planning work

 HSE is required to provide information (either on request or in other specified circumstances) to Category 1 responders, in connection with the performance by Category 1 responders of any of their duties listed above.
 When the information is covered by a security or commercially sensitive marking, CCA states that responders should not share risk assessments in the LRF in full if the responder has reason to believe that to do so would compromise the information.

-For HSE this co-operation will mainly take place through a Local Resilience Forum (LRF), (or Strategic Coordinating Group (SCG) in Scotland) or a sub-group of the LRF or SCG.
+For HSE this co-operation will mainly take place through a Local Resilience Forum (LRF), (or Regional Resilience Partnership (RRP) in Scotland) or a sub-group of the LRF or SCG.

 The guidance accompanying the Civil Contingencies Act is:

-The Department for Communities and Local Government (DCLG)’s Resilience and Emergencies Division is responsible for managing a national network of resilience advisors to support local and multi-area planning and response.
+The Ministry for Housing, Communities and Local Government (MHCLG)'s Resilience and Emergencies Division (RED) is responsible for managing a national network of resilience advisors to support local and multi-area planning and response.

 Most emergencies are dealt with by local responders at a local level.
 However, in exceptional circumstances, for example in the event of the use of Emergency Powers, there may be a requirement for a body to oversee activity in a geographic area in support of the nominated co-ordinator.
 This group will build on the existing structures of Strategic and Recovery Co-ordinating Groups and Multi-LRF SCG/RCG groups - the name and composition of any such body will be agreed at the time.

 The Lead HSE Representative should attend the regional group on behalf of HSE if required.

 Central government response